m4ttr4ymond/cFS-Network-Switch/test_server/documentation.md

 ### IP Address Storage

 Because of the way that JSON and Javascript use periods (.), IP addresses get turned into nested dictionaries.
-This makes them really annoying to work with, so I replaced all periods with the identical looking but totally different "one dot leader".
-This means that it looks just like a preiod, but will not be read by other programs as a period (so if you copy-paste from the database you're going to have a really bad time trying to figure out what's wrong).
+This makes them really annoying to work with, so I replaced all periods in the database with the identical looking but totally different "one dot leader".
+This means that it looks just like a period, but will not be read by other programs as a period (so if you copy-paste from the database you're going to have a really bad time trying to figure out what's wrong).
+However, we switch them back before they're displayed on the interface, so you should be able to copy-paste them just fine from there.

 ## Output